imkaiming/vocal-separator/README.md

 It includes:

 - `setup.sh` to build and verify the Python/CUDA environment.
-- `audio-separator.sh` to run the separation with suitable defaults.
+- `vocal-separator.sh` to run the separation with suitable defaults.
 - Automatic model downloading on the first separation.

 ## Project origins